* This is the Professional Version. *

 Protein restriction is no longer recommended because of lack of demonstrated effect on progression.

-Na restriction (< 2 g Na, or about 100 mmol/day) is recommended for patients with symptomatic edema.
+Sodium restriction (< 2 g sodium, or about 100 mmol/day) is recommended for patients with symptomatic edema.

-Loop diuretics are usually required to control edema but may worsen preexisting renal insufficiency and hypovolemia, hyperviscosity, and hypercoagulability and thus should be used only if Na restriction is ineffective or there is evidence of intravascular fluid overload.
+Loop diuretics are usually required to control edema but may worsen preexisting renal insufficiency and hypovolemia, hyperviscosity, and hypercoagulability and thus should be used only if sodium restriction is ineffective or there is evidence of intravascular fluid overload.
+In severe cases, of nephrotic syndrome, IV albumin infusion followed by a loop diuretic may also be given to control edema.

 Nephrotic syndrome is most common in young children, usually idiopathic, and most often minimal change disease.